Here is a list of things that almost everyone knows about fungal toenails—whether they’ve had them or not:

 But not anymore!

-Instead, you could make an appointment at our Sole Serenity Spa for KeryFlex aesthetic treatment.
+Instead, you could make an appointment for KeryFlex aesthetic treatment.
 In just one session, the technician will thin and prep your nail, then create, bond, cure, shape, and buff a new nail made of a medical grade resin.

 The KeryFlex nail not only looks totally natural, but it even flexes, moves, and breathes like a regular nail.
 (You can even paint and file it!)
 You’re no longer stuck with an ugly, damaged nail while you wait for new healthy nail to grow in.